Cortisol AM Blood Test

 - Dark patches of skin

-In some cases, multiple collections at different times of day may be needed for the most accurate assessment of a person's Cortisol levels.
-A Cortisol AM & PM test can be ordered by a person who requires 2 blood collections.
+In some cases, multiple collections at different times of day may be needed to accurately assess a person's cortisol levels.
+A cortisol PM test for afternoon collections is also available.

 Turnaround time for the Cortisol AM test is typically 2-3 business days.